binaryphile/www.minimak.org/pages/download.md

 Note on VIM
 ===========

-While many of the keys with which [VIM](http://www.vim.org/) users are familiar have changed with Minimak, the good news is that a number of the related ones are in the same relative positions.
-For example, the J, K and L buttons have been moved together to the top row (H, however, remains in the same location).
+While some of the keys with which [VIM](http://www.vim.org/) users are familiar have changed with Minimak, the good news is that most are unchanged.
+However, you'll want to remap the functionality of the J and K keys to N and E respectively.
+That means you'll probably want to map N to K as well.

-While there is definitely relearning to be done when it comes to using Minimak with VIM, there is a good argument to be made that Minimak is *the* VIM-friendliest of the popular layouts today, due to the smallest number of remappings and finger-impulse retention.
+While there is definitely relearning to be done when it comes to using Minimak with VIM, there is a good argument to be made that Minimak is *the* VIM-friendliest of the popular layouts today, due to the smallest number of remappings.

 Keyboard Lettering
 ==================